FREQUENTLY ASKED QUESTIONS

 It varies by region and case complexity, but typically 6 to 12 months.
 Simple unpaid wages claims may be faster, while complex discrimination cases with multi-day hearings can take longer to list.

-What refers to 'Without Prejudice' conversations?
+What are 'Without Prejudice' conversations?

 What is a Settlement Agreement?